2023 Best Value Mechanic & Repair Technologies Associate Degree Schools in the Middle Atlantic Region

 Full Mechanic & Repair Technologies at Thaddeus Stevens College of Technology Report

 You’ll join some of the best and brightest minds around you if you attend Pittsburgh Institute of Aeronautics.
 The school came in at #2 on this year’s Best Value Mechanic & Repair Technologies Associate Degree Schools in the Middle Atlantic Region list.
-Located in the suburb of West Mifflin, PIA is a private not-for-profit school with a small student population.
+Located in the large suburb of West Mifflin, PIA is a private not-for-profit college with a small student population.

 Read full report on Mechanic & Repair Technologies at Pittsburgh Institute of Aeronautics